Westfield, New Jersey Revolutionary War Sites

 Presbyterian Church, Westfield NJ

-Presbyterian Church of Westfield and Cemetery
+Presbyterian Church in Westfield and Cemetery

 Map / Directions to the Presbyterian Church of Westfield